th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/wake-word.md

 ```

 ## How to record a Wake Word
 You can record the Wake Word directly in the Rhasspy UI.
-Open the settings and then click on the dropdown button of
+Open the settings and then click on the drop down button of
 Wake Word.
 The settings of Raven will appear.
 There are three record buttons.
 You must record your Wake Word three times to create three examples for raven to recognize the Wake Word.
 We recommend
 to record from three different positions of your room where you want to use your voice assistant.